Latest SeedProd News

 For help with this, you can see our documentation on installing SeedProd.
 It will explain how to download, install, and activate the plugin and your license key.

-Now, you can add videos to your website using SeedProd’s drag-and-drop page builder.
+Now, you can add videos to your website using SeedProd’s drag-and-drop builder.

 Adding Videos to a WordPress Landing Page